 Woods is a native of Starkville, Mississippi, and played his high school ball at Starkville Academy.

-He and his wife Lauren have one daughter, Waverly Grace Woods.
+He and his wife Lauren have two children, daughter Waverly Grace and son Sawyer Davis.

 HINDLEY BRIGHAM | RUNNING BACKS

 In 2017, Hindley Brigham’s first season as running backs coach, he guided the Blazers to one of Conference USA’s most potent rushing attacks highlighted by FWAA Freshman All-American and C-USA Freshman of the Year Spencer Brown.